 Part of the beauty of origami is its simplicity.
 Just crisp, flat paper and your own two hands, right?
 Almost.
 Origami is simple, and it's great to keep it that way.
 But rounding up a few specialized items can set you up for success, especially when you're just starting out.

 A memorable place card is the ultimate way to tell your guests how much they matter — especially when you make it yourself.
 Go sweet and delicate like the ones pictured here, or bring in a pop of bright color to complement your other party decor.
-Super easy, 100% original and sooooo pretty.
+Super easy, totally original and so pretty.

 If you love cruising Instagram for decor ideas as much as we do, you're already well aware that the (paper) stars are out and shining!
 While you can always pick them up from IKEA (fun fact: paper stars have Scandinavian roots), we guarantee it’ll be even more satisfying if you try your hand at crafting your own.